-any right to use any Energage trademarks or other Intellectual Property Rights contained in our brand identity;

-Seen 2022/01/28 | You acknowledge that, in order to ensure compliance with legal obligations, Energage may be required to review certain content submitted to the Services to determine whether it is illegal or whether it violates this Agreement (such as when unlawful conduct or content is reported to us).
+You acknowledge that, in order to ensure compliance with legal obligations, Energage may be required to review certain content submitted to the Services to determine whether it is illegal or whether it violates this Agreement (such as when unlawful conduct or content is reported to us).
 We may also modify, prevent access to, delete, or refuse to display content that we reasonably believe violates the law or this Agreement.
 However, Energage otherwise has no obligations to monitor or review any content submitted to the Services by you or any other person.

-If you provide us with any feedback associated with the Services, Energage may use that feedback without any obligation to you.
+If you provide us with any feedback associated with the Services, Energage may use that feedback internally without any obligation to you.

-Energage or an Energage Partner may identify you (by name and logo) as related to an Employer Recognition Program.
+Energage or an Energage Partner may identify you (by company name and logo) as related to an Employer Recognition Program.
 Energage or an Energage Partner may contact you as part of an Employer Recognition Program.
-Energage may identify you (by name and logo) as an Energage customer in promotional materials or during promotional events.
+Energage may identify you (by company name and logo only) as an Energage customer in promotional materials or during promotional events.

 Energage owns all right, title, and interest in and to the Services and the systems and networks used to provide such Services, including all survey statements and questions, system-generated data (e.g., dashboard data or Reports), modifications, improvements, upgrades, derivative works, and all Intellectual Property Rights in and to any of the foregoing.
 Except for the express rights granted herein, we do not grant you any other licenses, express or implied, to any of our Intellectual Property Rights, including software, Services, or products.
 Without limiting the foregoing, nothing in this Agreement or from your use of the Services grants you:

-(a) ownership in the Services or the content (including Reports) you access through the Services and any De-Identified Data (other than Customer Data);
+(a) ownership in the Services or the content (including Reports) you access through the Services, and any De-Identified Information or Aggregate Data;

 (b) any right to use any Energage trademarks or other Intellectual Property Rights contained in our brand identity;